mattvenn/energy-wristband/daemon/README.md

 # Todo

+* command line options

 # Done

+* change diff() method name to get_last() or something more meaningful
+* diff object borken because as history moves on the differential is repeated
+* diff_realtime was originally written for use on the command line.
+Perhaps convert to object and do history storage internally rather than file system?
+* diff_realtime is broken now because it will return a diff if its just 100w over the limit
 * work out if power or energy is correct term and use that only - it's ENERGY! in WATTS!
 * poll gatttool, don't wait the full 10 seconds